 The Johns Hopkins Post-Acute COVID-19 Team (JH PACT) Program is a collaboration between the Division of Pulmonary & Critical Care Medicine and the Department of Physical Medicine and Rehabilitation.
 Our goal is to provide interdisciplinary, standardized care to address the unique needs of COVID-19 survivors.

 JH PACT consists of two core service lines that work in tandem to provide comprehensive care.
+As needed, our physicians may refer patients to other specialists to support recovery.

 Our pulmonary and rehabilitation physicians conduct appointments via telemedicine or on campus.